 - To find out what happened to your case, go to the Clerk's Office in person, or call the Clerk's Office at the appropriate phone number.
 See the Contacts page for more information.

-- For information on how to view your case status online, visit VACourts.gov or our Case Information page.
+- For information on how to view your case status online, visit VACourts.gov.

 - Most likely, either you were tried in your absence or an arrest warrant was issued because you failed to appear in court.